Brandon L. Jones (Chair)

 Mr. Jones has been a prosecutor for 15 years and has tried over 50 jury trials and countless bench trials, preliminary hearings, and other contested court hearings.
 He is an active member of the Kansas County & District Attorneys Association, the National District Attorneys Association, the 4th Judicial District Community Corrections Advisory Board, the Garfield Elementary School (Ottawa, KS) Site Council, and is a past member of the U.S.D.
 290 – Ottawa Board of Education.
 He lives in Ottawa, Kansas with his two children, Sydney, 11, and Landon, 8.
 Back to Top

-Dennis McKinney (Vice Chair)
+Dennis McKinney (Secretary)

 Dennis McKinney, Greensburg, a former State Treasurer and former State Representative to the Kansas House, is a farmer and stockman in Kiowa and Comanche counties.
 In May 1992, Mr. McKinney was appointed to the Kansas House of Representatives, District 116, in May 1992 and was re-elected for nine terms.
 The 116th District covers a large portion of south central Kansas.
 In the House, Dennis served as a minority leader from January 2003 until December 2008.